a-shine/pm-for-startups/deck2.md

 - What is the Lean house?
 A visualization of the principles of Lean
   - As the base you have Heijunka and Kaizen
   - Then you have the two pillars of JiT and Jidoka
-  - Supporting the goal of quality, low cost and shortest lead time
+  - Supporting the goal of quality, low cost and shortest lead time (time taken to complete a process)

 --

 #### Just-in-case (push) vs just-in-time (pull)

+Notes:

+- Toyota introduced a new paradigm in manufacturing: Just-in-time (JiT)

 --